nitrologic/skid30/readme.txt

 July 2023

-Celebrate 30th anniversary of first ever Skidmarks demo.
+A project to celebrate 30th anniversary of original Skidmarks game.

 step 1